-Master of Arts in Intellectual Property and Innovation Management (M.A. in IPIM)
+Master of Science in Innovation Management (M.S.)

-M.A.
-IPIM Program Mission
+M.S. in Innovation Management Program Mission

-The mission of the Master of Art in Intellectual Property and Innovation Management is to equip professionals of today and tomorrow with the knowledge and skills needed to convert intellectual property and innovations into competitive advantages.
-The program through its courses and thesis is dedicated to conducting impactful research in the field by means of collaboration between expert faculty and students.
+The mission of the Master of Science in Innovation Management is to equip professionals of today and tomorrow with the knowledge and skills needed to convert intellectual property and innovations into competitive advantages.
+The program, through its courses and thesis, is dedicated to conducting impactful research in the field by means of collaboration between expert faculty and students.
 It provides students with a rigorous conceptual foundation and strong research skills, coupled with real-world experiences from local and global settings.

-M.A. in IPIM Program Learning Outcomes
+M.S. in Innovation Management Program Learning Outcomes

-Upon completion of the M.A. in IPIM, students will be able to:
+Upon completion of the M.S. in Innovation Management, students will be able to:

-- I. Critically evaluate the intricate theories and practices in intellectual property management and innovation; - 2.
-Design solutions for complex and ambiguous intellectual property and innovation problems from various types of organizations; - 3.
-Formulate advanced intellectual property strategies to help local and global organizations achieve competitive advantage in multifaceted and highly dynamic environments; - 4.
-Develop detailed innovation strategies for entrepreneurs and leaders of innovative business entities using a large set of internal and external variables; - 5.
-Analyze complex business models and intellectual property laws from an ethical perspective; and, - 6.
-Contribute to the body of knowledge and practice in intellectual property and innovation through advanced research.
+- 1. Critically evaluate the intricate theories and practices in innovation management. - 2.
+Design solutions for complex and ambiguous problems related to innovation management for various types of organizations. - 3.
+Formulate innovation management strategies related to technology and intellectual property to help local and global organizations achieve competitive advantage in highly dynamic environments. - 4.
+Evaluate innovation models to help entrepreneurs and leaders of innovative business entities make more informed decisions. - 5.
+Contribute to the body of knowledge and practice in innovation management through advanced research.